Eldership Pipeline

 • Christ-Centered Preaching (Bryan Chapel)

-In addition, all potential vocational Elders and Elders/Residents moving toward church planting must also read:
+All potential vocational Elders and Elders/Residents moving toward church planting must also read these books:

 • The Advantage (Patrick Lencioni)